 Slowly but surely, Siddhartha becomes enraptured by the riches he can earn working for Kamaswami.
 He gambles frequently and visits Kamala in elegant clothes, a sharp contrast from when he first met her wearing rags.

-Despite the money and favor he has earned, Siddhartha chooses to renounce his riches, leave his job and return to the river he crossed earlier in the book.
+Despite the money and favour he has earned, Siddhartha chooses to renounce his riches, leave his job and return to the river he crossed earlier in the book.

 What Siddhartha realized is an age-old concept, that money won’t make you happy.
 We tend to equate money with happiness and think if only we had more money how much happier we’d be.
 While there’s nothing wrong with wishing to earn more money or to become rich, if you’re using this desire as a path to happiness, you might be disappointed.